 How it all began

-Just as they worked to increase access to artistic expression, artists and arts educators sought to expand the scope of creative endeavor.
-The emerging technologies of the 1990s offered new tools for expression and fertile ground for experimentation.
-Utilizing these new practices, a group of Bay Area media artists and designers came together to explore how digital media tools could be used to empower personal storytelling.
+Just as they sought to increase community access to artistic expression, artists and arts educators sought to expand the scope of creative endeavor.
+The emerging digital technologies of the 1990s offered new tools for expression and fertile ground for experimentation.
+Drawing on these new practices, a group of San Francisco Bay Area media artists and designers came together to explore how digital media tools could be used to empower personal storytelling.

 Dana passed away December 13, 2000 due to complications following a bone marrow transplant.
-A number of his friends and family created stories in his honor for an online memorial at nextexit.com.
+A number of his friends and family created stories in his honor.